-(C4) Rearrangement or reformulating of a problem
+(C4) Reformulating a problem

-- (1) An equation or expression may be capable of being rearranged into a simpler or more convenient form. - (2) As an example of a reformulation: in order to solve the equation f(x) = k, consider where the graph of y = f(x) crosses the line y = k.
+(1) For example, in order to solve the equation f(x) = k, consider where the graph of y = f(x) crosses the line y = k.

 Or turn an equation into the intersection of a curve and a straight line.